how-to-firebase/full-stack-firebase/realtime-database/security-rules.md

 ### Design your data with cascading rules in mind

-Cascading security rules mean that you have to design your data structure such that you never need to nest security rules.
+Cascading security rules mean that you should design your data structure such that you never need to nest security rules.
 Here's our favorite way to write rules:

 ```json
 {